LawsOfForm/Automated_Electrode_Coordinate_Extraction/SOP.md

 ### Adjustments

-Some adjustments can be made to make the python scripts run faster.
-To make these adjustments in the scripts, just open the script file by double clicking it and change the parts described below.
+Some adjustments can be made to make the Python scripts run faster.
+To make these adjustments in the scripts, just open the script file by double-clicking it and change the parts described below.

 #### `create_cylinder.py`